Carlton Dubois McClain

 To be an industrious and motivated individual that leverages his qualifications and expertise to achieve success by both faith and honor

-- En route to founding a limited liability company entitled, "Occupy Until He Comes Ministry Services," ensuing a six-month tenure as a Business Consultant at Cerner Corporation, I earned all 19.5 credit hours attempted as a candidate of a Master of Arts in Management from Wake Forest University School of Business, where I acquired the core business skills, interpersonal polish, and strength of character necessary to honorably achieve success.
+- En route to founding a limited liability company entitled, "Evcomac Realty Group, LLC" and operating as a General Clerk I at "EnProVera Corporation" ensuing a six-month tenure as a Business Consultant at Cerner Corporation, I earned all 19.5 credit hours attempted as a candidate for a Master of Arts in Management from Wake Forest University School of Business, where I acquired the core business skills, interpersonal polish, and strength of character necessary to honorably achieve success.

 - I am a National College Board Advanced Placement Scholar, Curls-Carter Graduate Student Scholar, and Corinthian Ricks Nutter NAACP Scholar, and on March 24, 2014, I received publication for my original 162-page book, titled, "Mulattoes in the Postbellum South and Beyond: The Invisible Legacy of an Afro-European People, Custom, and Class in America's Binary and Three-Tier Societies."

 - I am an exceptional linguist, and I speak proficient French and Spanish, as well as some German, in addition to my native English.
 In May of 2013, I completed my college minor in French language.
-Moreover, I am a three-time National Laureate on the National French exam culminating in a 1st place regional finish and a 6th place national finish on the exam in 2010.
+Moreover, I am a three-time National Laureate (2008, 2009, 2010) in the National French Contest culminating in a 1st place regional finish and a 6th place national finish in the contest in 2010.

 - I am a proven and dedicated leader in my community.
 I served as President of the Youth Council of the Johnson County, Kansas branch of the National Association for the Advancement of Colored People (NAACP) for two terms (2007-2008; 2008-2009).
 Furthermore, I have completed 75+ hours of community service.